usnistgov/800-63-3/sp800-63b/sec7_session.md

 - SHALL be erased or invalidated by the session subject when the user logs out
 - SHOULD be erased on the user endpoint when the user logs out or when the secret is deemed to have expired
 - SHOULD not be placed in insecure locations such as HTML5 Local Storage
-- SHALL be sent to and received from the device using an encrypted protocol that authenticates the session host (e.g., TLS)
+- SHALL be sent to and received from the device using an authenticated protected channel
 - SHALL time out and not be accepted after the times specified in section [4.1.4](#aal1reauth), [4.2.4](#aal2reauth), and [4.3.4](#aal3reauth) (depending on AAL)

 There are several different mechanisms for managing a session over time.
 The following sections give three examples, along with additional requirements and considerations particular to each example technology.